COVID-19 lockdown business plan for eye care professionals

 - Access to benefits for patients who’ve received contact lens exams.

-At a moment when every dollar counts and when ECPs find themselves with time on hand, a concerted effort to convert contact lens patients can help your practice generate much-needed revenue.
+At a moment when every dollar counts, a concerted effort to convert contact lens patients can help your practice generate much-needed revenue.
 It won't be what you had before the coronavirus began obstructing revenue streams, but every dollar counts.

 Find extra time to spend with your family